G3 Summit 2016 Wrap-up!

 Tuesday kicked off with an insightful keynote by Guillaume Laforge covering the current state of Apache Groovy, followed by Graeme Rocher showing the new Grails Guides portal and the new Grails Application Forge.
 The keynotes were followed by great talks throughout the day.

 My personal favorite experience was when sat down and talked to a (former?)
-Ruby on Rails developer, who wanted to start using Grails in his projects.
-To see the smile on his face when he saw Grails shine and when he realized that the journey from Rails to Grails would be much easier than he had anticipated.
+Ruby on Rails developer, who wanted to start using the Grails framework in his projects.
+To see the smile on his face when he saw Grails apps shine and when he realized that the journey from Rails to Grails apps would be much easier than he had anticipated.

 For me, G3 Summit was well worth the travel from Europe.
 Thank you to Jay Zimmerman for inviting me to the show, and to his crew who did a great job putting on a great show.
 I look forward to next year’s edition of G3 Summit.